medavox/ktorio.github.io/clients/http-client/0quick-start.md

 ktor_version_review: 1.2.0
 ---

-Following this guide you'll learn how to setup ktor HTTP client and make your first request:
+By following this guide you'll learn how to setup the Ktor HTTP client and make your first request:
 {% include children_list.html context=page.children %}